 III.
 Remuneration Policy for 2017

-The Remuneration Policy of the Corporate Officers of Banco Santander Totta, for 2017, will be the object of deliberation at the Annual General Meeting, in the terms of the applicable regulations
+The policy of Remuneration of the Members of the Management and Supervisory Bodies of Santander Totta SGPS, SA for the year 2017 will be subject to deliberation at the Annual General Meeting, in compliance with the applicable regulation.